apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>enabledLogs indicates which log file takes effect in the database cluster.
-element is the log type which is defined in cluster definition logConfig.name, and will set relative variables about this log type in database kernel.</p>
+<p>enabledLogs indicates which log file takes effect in the database cluster.<br />element is the log type which is defined in cluster definition logConfig.name,<br />and will set relative variables about this log type in database kernel.</p><br />
 </td>
 </tr>
 <tr>